VeriBlock/nodecore-releases/README.md

 1. Run a local instance of NodeCore
 2. Unzip nodecore-pop-*.tar
-3. In the bin folder, run either nodecore-pop (for linux) or nodecore-pop.bat (for windows)
+3. In the bin folder, if windows then run nodecore-pop.bat, if linux then run nodecore-pop
 4. You will be prompted for a series of questions.
 Below is sample inputs.
 Note that TestNet port is 18332 (not 18333).

 ```